• The purpose of a college essay is for admissions people to find out more about who you are and how you are able to write.

 • Subjects about which admissions people feel burnt out: Predictable books such as Catcher in the Rye, The Great Gatsby; travelogues; the catch, hit or basket that won the game; wanting to save the world.

-• All good writers make use of other people to give them feedback, edit and proofread their writing.
+• All good students make use of trusted people to give them feedback, editing and/or proofreading for their college application essays.

 • Many first essays can be recycled to answer other college essay questions.
 BUT make sure that you edit the essay to fit the question and the college.